cvs-health/android-compose-accessibility-techniques/doc/components/LinksInlineWithText.md

 All existing View inline link options are then possible, including HTML anchors in string resources or the use of `URLSpan`.
 See [Android View Accessibility Techniques - Links Inline with Text](https://github.com/cvs-health/android-view-accessibility-techniques/blob/main/doc/componenttypes/LinksInlineWithText.md) for more details.

-The View interop approach is fully accessible from TalkBack and Switch Access, and it is more accessible from the keyboard than `ClickableSpan`.
-However, View interop does not follow expected keyboard Tab focus behavior: arrow key navigation is required to focus on the text block and on the link texts within it.
-This makes it less than ideal from an accessibility standpoint.
+The View interop approach is fully accessible but the keyboard handling is slightly unusual: the Tab key will focus on the entire text block and arrow key navigation is required to focus on the individual link texts within it.

 (Note: Elements within an `AndroidView` also do not follow Compose theming: the Material Design Components - Android library must be included and its theming mechanisms used.)